jck411/PYSIDE_RASPI_FRONTEND/frontend/qml/ALARM_SYSTEM_DOCUMENTATION.md

    - Signal chain similar to creation flow

 3. **Trigger Flow**:
+   - When an alarm's scheduled time is reached, its dedicated timer fires
-   - AlarmChecker periodically compares current time with alarm times
+   - The AlarmManager emits an `alarmTriggered` signal with the alarm data
-   - When an alarm should trigger, AlarmChecker emits a signal
-   - Signal is forwarded to Controller, which emits to QML
+   - The Controller receives this signal and forwards it to QML
-   - QML displays a notification dialog
+   - QML displays a notification dialog and plays the alarm sound
+   - For recurring alarms, a new timer is automatically scheduled for the next occurrence

 ## Key Components